 Is there a charge for tours?

 We do not charge for the tours.
 However, due to the increased public interest on our guided tours and our lack of funds to fully subsidise the activity, we ask that visitors make a tax deductible donation to our Friends of the Triplehorn Insect Collection Fund (#314967).
-Donations can be made online prior to the visit or on site with a check payable to The Ohio State University.
-Gifts to this fund directly support our tour-related activities, such as preparation and upkeep of display drawers, set up and clean up after tours, hourly wages for undergraduate students helping permanent staff during the tours, etc.
+Donations can be made online prior to the visit OR on site with a check payable to The Ohio State University.
+Gifts to this fund directly support our tour-related activities, such as preparation and upkeep of display drawers, set up and clean up after tours, hourly wages for undergraduate students helping permanent staff during the tours.

 Where can I park?